andkrau/digitalSignageGen/README.md

     Whether to hide the "real" booking title for staff bookings.

     excludeTodaysType
-    Used to hide bookings by type from the "today's events feed".
+    Used to hide bookings by type from the "today's events" feed.
     This list should be comma separated and contain no spaces.

     dash